Tenants of Reading apartment forced to leave as borough prepares to condemn building

 "It's like a nightmare," said tenant Brenda Britt Jones.
 "I'm getting put out of my home.
 Not because of my reasons, but because of somebody else and I don't think I should have to suffer for that."

-Jones is one of the more than two dozen tenants of the Franklin Manor Apartments that been told they'll need to leave by next week.
+Jones is one of the more than two dozen tenants of the Franklin Manor Apartments who have been told they'll need to leave by next week.

 The borough is set to condemn the building out of concern for the health and safety of residents.

-"Sinkholes, we're taking about a crumbling foundations," noted Borough Manager Nicholas Imbesi.
+"Sinkholes, we're talking about a crumbling foundations," noted Borough Manager Nicholas Imbesi.

-Action News obtained a copy a recent inspection report that noted 47 items of concern.
+Action News obtained a copy of a recent inspection report that noted 47 items of concern.

 A major worry for officials: a broken and leaking sewer pipe in the basement that borough officials said has been neglected by the property owner.